-Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Grade Mystery Science Lessons Life Structures K.L.1.1 Compare different types of the same animal (i.e. different types of dogs, different types of cats, etc.) to determine individual differences within a particular type of animal.
-Plant & Animal Superpowers Grade 1 Lesson 1: Why do birds have beaks?
+Strand Topic North Carolina State Standard Mystery Science Unit Mystery Science Lessons Life Structures & Functions K.L.1.1 Compare different types of the same animal (i.e. different types of dogs, different types of cats, etc.) to determine individual differences within a particular type of animal.
+Plant & Animal Superpowers Lesson 1: Why do birds have beaks?
 Lesson 2, Read Along: Why do baby ducks follow their mother?
 Lesson 3: Why are polar bears white?
-Science & Functions of Living Organisms Mini-lessons Mini-lesson: Why are butterflies so colorful?
+Science of Living Organisms Mini-lessons Mini-lesson: Why are butterflies so colorful?
 Mini-lesson: What is the biggest spider in the world?
 K.L.1.2 Compare characteristics of living and nonliving things in terms of their structure, growth, changes, movement, and basic needs.
-Plant & Animal Superpowers Grade 1 Lesson 5: Why don't trees blow down in the wind?
+Plant & Animal Superpowers Lesson 5: Why don't trees blow down in the wind?
 Lesson 6, Read Along: What do sunflowers do when you're not looking?
 K.E.1.1 Infer that change is something that happens to many things in the environment based on observations made using one or more of their senses.
 North Carolina specific standard Earth & Earth Systems, Structures K.E.1.2 Summarize daily weather conditions noting changes that occur from day to day and throughout the year.
-Wild Weather Grade K Lesson 1, Read-Along: How can you get ready for a big storm?
-Lesson 2: Have you ever watched a storm?
-Lesson 3: How many different kinds of weather are Science & Processes K.E.1.3 Compare weather patterns that occur from season to season.
-Circle of Seasons Grade K Lesson 1, Read-Along: How do you know what to wear for the weather?
-Lesson 2: What would the weather be like on your birthday?
-Lesson 3: Why do birds lay eggs in the spring?
+Lesson 1: Have you ever watched a storm?
+Lesson 2, Read Along: How can you get ready for a big storm?
+Space Science & Processes K.E.1.3 Compare weather patterns that occur from season to season.
+Weather Watching Lesson 3: What will the weather be like on your birthday?
+Lesson 4, Read Along: How do you know what to wear for the weather?
+Lesson 5: How could you warm up a frozen playground?
+Lesson 6, Read Along: How could you walk barefoot across hot pavement without burning your feet?

-^{} Indicates a Mini-lesson with an included hands-on STEAM activity from Mystery Science.
+^{} Indicates a mini-lesson with an included hands-on STEAM activity from Mystery Science.